Episode 312: How Jason Lassiter Raised $1.5 Million in Private Money for Real Estate Deals

 In Your Backyard—Opportunities are Everywhere

-Jason emphasized that you don’t have to move to a big city or hot market to take advantage of private money lending.
+Jason emphasized that you don’t have to move to a big city or a hot market to take advantage of private money lending.
 In fact, there are undervalued properties to flip in every town, big or small.
 The crucial first step is identifying what Jason describes as the “hidden gems”—properties often overlooked due to cosmetic issues or outdated marketing.

 “When you’re using private money, you can move fast,” Jason said, “and sellers appreciate that, especially in smaller markets where good buyers are hard to find.”
 Swift, cash-based closings put you ahead of the pack, especially in competitive neighborhoods.